nathanrooy/taxicab/README.md

 <img src="https://github.com/nathanrooy/taxicab/blob/main/docs/readme.png">

-The returned route is a named tuple is comprised of four elements:
+The returned route is a named tuple comprised of four elements:
-- Route length in meters (or what ever your graph units are).
+- Route length in meters (or whatever your graph units are).
 ```python
 >>> route[0]
 669.0529395595279